ShambhaviCode/ShambhaviCode/README.md

 ##  💫 About Me:

-- 👋 Hi, I’m @Shambhavi
-- 👀 I’m interested in coding,problem solving,web and app development,AI and ML,cloud computing,datascience and other booming technologies.
-- 🌱 I’m currently learning and studying computer science engineering.
+👋🏻 Hey, I’m @Shambhavi — a curious mind with a love for all things tech.

+🚀 Passionate about coding, problem solving, and building impactful solutions in web & app development, AI/ML, cloud computing, and data science.

+🌱 A lifelong learner, currently pursuing Computer Science Engineering and growing my skills every day.

-- 💞️ I’m looking to collaborate on projects,hackathons,community and tech events etc.
+🤝🏻 Always open to collaborating on projects, hackathons, communities, and tech events that make a difference.

+✨ Let’s connect and create something amazing together!

 # 💻 Tech Stack: